Bandon Cheese History

 In 1936, another fire, sadly excited by the gorse, brought to the area by some of the original pioneers, burned the town of Bandon again.
 Gorse is an intense “briar-ed” bush that holds an exuberant amount of oil.
 The flames from gorse fires are extremely hot and hard to extinguish.

 After the last “town fire” of ’36 cheese making again was restarted.
-This time around, only one cheese maker rebuilt, and the cheese making building was erected along what is now hwy 101 and set next to 3rd street.
+This time around, only one cheese maker rebuilt, and the cheese making building was erected along what is now highway 101 and set next to 3rd street.
 Through the years, the building was added onto and became known as the Bandon Cheese Factory.
 Both residents and visitors alike toured the factory regularly and took advantage of the hand-made artisan style of making cheese.

 In the year 2000, another, but larger, cheese maker purchased the Bandon Cheese Factory and within just a short time, shut the factory down and demolished the building and left the site as an eyesore at the north entrance to the town of Bandon.
 This was a sad and upsetting day to Bandon residents and tourists alike.
 Many people today still ask: “Where is the cheese factory?”
 “What happened to the cheese factory?”
-Or, “Why in the world did that happen?”…when being told that the cheese factory in Bandon was torn down.
+Or “Why in the world did that happen?” …when being told that the cheese factory in Bandon was torn down.

 WHY CHEESE IN BANDON?